proesc-upgrade/Laravel-HTMLMin/README.md

 $ composer require htmlmin/htmlmin
 ```

-Once installed, register the service provider in your `config/app.php`
+Once installed, if you're using **Laravel 5.1+**, the package will auto-register via package discovery.
+For **Laravel 5.0**, you need to register the service provider manually in your `config/app.php`:

 ```php
 'providers' => [